It’s good to feel rewarded by the work we do at our workplace.

 Also if your boss starts giving you too many compliments, you might start to wonder if there’s another hidden agenda!

 It’s the little things that mean the most.

 Like being personally thanked for staying late to finish a task.

 For being acknowledged as the person who goes that one step further to help a colleague.

 Praise when used wisely can be highly motivating, building trust and confidence.

-Which all leads to more good days at work, a sense of fulfillment and greater happiness.
+Which all leads to more good days at our workplace, a sense of fulfillment and greater happiness.

-How do you reward others in your place of work?
+How do you reward others in your workplace?

 Our social intelligence, knowing how to raise others up by sharing our appreciation demonstrates our humanity.

 That’s smarter, sharper thinking at work.